Policy & Behaviour

-Through registration all players and parents agree to follow all policies & procedures issued by HNSW/HA.
+Through registration all players and parents agree to follow the Glebe District Hockey Club Terms and Conditions of Player Membership, and all policies & procedures issued by HNSW/HA.
 Players are expected to familiarise themselves with the overall policy framework.

 Keeping our juniors safe is a core part of Glebe’s values - Family.
 Under the Child Safety Standards issued by the NSW Government Office of Children’s Guardian (OGC) we are required to:

 - keep child safety at front of mind, not just keeping kids physically safe, but mentally safe as well;

 - consider not just what is happening within the hockey environment, but if there is anything that concerns us about what a child might be experiencing at home, school or other, that may indicate grooming or some kind of abuse is occurring.
 We cannot ignore signs that a child is experiencing verbal, emotional or physical abuse, just because it isn’t happening on or near the pitch; and